jackboberg/CodeIgniter-Assets/README.markdown

 * **media**: CSS only. eg: 'print', 'screen', 'all and (min-width:500px)'
 * **combine**: should we combine both asset types in this group
 * **minify**: should we minify both asset types in this group

+### Caching Assets

+#### Auto-updating Asset Caches

+By default the asset cache is automatically updated when a change is made to any individual update.

+    $config['auto_update'] = TRUE;

+When auto-update is enabled, the asset manager checks each asset file's modification date on each page load to ensure that all cached files are up to date.

+If auto-update is disabled, a store file is built for fast file lookups.

+#### Static Caching

+When asset combining is enabled, cache busting is by default employed using unique hash strings to name a new cache file whenever an asset is modified.

+    $config['static_cache'] = TRUE;

+By enabling static caching in the config, the asset manager instead uses the asset's group name to name the file.
+Any assets that are either not added to a group or belong to an unnamed group are added to the default group ("main").

+To ensure that the browser recaches assets using static names, the asset manager appends a query string to the filename when the combined asset is linked in an HTML document.